jnozzi/cocoadev.com/markdown/APIs.md

 Plural of API, Application Programming Interface.
 To my knowledge frameworks don't fall into this *per se* since API refers more to, for instance, the headers you'd write for plugin developers for your app.
-So General/FoundationKit, General/CoreFoundation, et cetera aren't really General/APIs, are they? -- General/RobRix
+So FoundationKit, CoreFoundation, et cetera aren't really APIs, are they? -- RobRix

 Well, I've often heard Cocoa as a whole referred to as an API.
 It's the interface to the OS, after all.
-I'd say General/AppKit and General/FoundationKit are General/APIs, yes. -- General/KritTer
+I'd say AppKit and FoundationKit are APIs, yes. -- KritTer

-Debatable, since the OS isn't General/AnApplication.
-But it's only nitpicking in any case. -- General/RobRix
+Debatable, since the OS isn't AnApplication.
+But it's only nitpicking in any case. -- RobRix

 An OS is The Application imho -- peacha